svpino/ml.school/README.md

 python3 pipelines/training.py --environment=pypi run
 ```

-This flow will load and transform the `penguins.csv` dataset, train a model, use
+This pipeline will load and transform the `./data/penguins.csv` dataset, train a model, use
 cross-validation to evaluate its performance, and register the model in the MLflow Model
 Registry.
-After the flow finishes running, you should see the new version of the
+After the pipeline finishes running, you should see the new version of the
 `penguins` model in the Model Registry.

-The flow will register the model only if its accuracy is above a predefined threshold.
+The pipeline will register the model only if its accuracy is above a predefined threshold.
 By default, the threshold is set to `0.7`, but you can change it by specifying the
-`accuracy_threshold` parameter when running the flow:
+`accuracy-threshold` parameter when running the flow:

 ```bash
 python3 pipelines/training.py --environment=pypi run \